 So, I'm not claiming this is the only one, the best, or anything like that.
 I'm just saying I've looked at ALOT of different products and this is a good one that I trust that is held to certain standards because it has the NASC quality seal on it.
 So we choose Grizzly Salmon as our favorite go-to omega fatty acid supplement.

 Why is this the ONE SUPPLEMENT your dog or cat cannot go without?

 Let me give you a list of reasons:

 1. The only way to provide this amazing substance to your dog's diet is by adding the supplement.
 I have seen foods that advertise they have omega fatty acids in them, but it is at a dismally low concentration.
 Yes, they are in there, but not enough to really help.
 You need to add it as a supplement because that's the only way to get it into your dog or cat in an appropriate amount.

 2. If you have a young, growing puppy or kitten - this is a must have for brain development.
 It enhances the training period and the omega 3s have the DHA.
 Anyone that has recently had a child knows the importance of this for child's brain development.
-It is added in to baby formulas and many other areas.
-It is the same for puppies and kittens, a must have for the formative first year of life.
-Grizzly Salmon oil has very high levels of EPA and DHA.
+It is added in to baby formulas and many other foods.
+It is the same for puppies and kittens - a must have for the formative first year of life.
+Grizzly Salmon oil has high levels of EPA and DHA.